Tonga National University: History

 The Tongan government announced plans for a national university in August 2021.
 Legislation establishing the university was introduced to the Legislative Assembly of Tonga and passed the same year.
 The Act formally merged the government-owned Tonga Institute of Education, Tonga Institute of Higher Education, Tonga Institute of Science and Technology, Tonga Maritime Polytech Institute, Queen Salote Institute of Nursing and Allied Health and Tonga Police College to form a single institution.
 It defined the objectives of the university as preserving, extending and disseminating knowledge in Tonga through teaching, research, scholarship; providing academic, technical, and vocational training and continuing education; fostering and facilitating the study of the Tongan language and culture and other subjects of relevance to Tonga; and facilitating the economic and the social development of Tonga.

 On 11 January 2023 Prime Minister Siaosi Sovaleni announced that the university will formally open on 27 January 2023.
 It was officially opened by crown prince Tupoutoʻa ʻUlukalala on 20 January 2023.

+In February 2025 Dr Masasso Pāunga was appointed vice-chancellor.